Regional variations of barbecue: Mediterranean

 Barbecuing is popular in Mediterranean countries, influenced by traditional Mediterranean cuisine.
 Olive oil is a key part of the Mediterranean barbecue style.

 The most common items cooked are chicken, beef steaks, souvlakis/brochettes, halloumi cheese, and pita bread, and may be grilled, baked, or both.
 In addition, some dishes combine grilling with braising for more variety.

 Often, barbecue meat items are marinated with olive oil and citrus juice mixtures, and then garnished with various herbs and spices; basic persillade and several variations are often put on top of the meat.

 Russia

 Shashlik is the Russian version of shish kebab, and like all other international variants, is cooked on a grill.
 It is traditionally made of lamb, but there can also be pork, beef, ground seasoned beef, chicken, or sturgeon shashliks.

-Scandinavia
+Scandinavian countries

-Barbecue in Scandinavia is very similar if not identical to barbecue in Germany, even having the same name.
+Barbecue in Scandinavian countries, such as Finland, Denmark and Sweden, is very similar if not identical to barbecue in Germany, even having the same name.
 Typically, more traditional meats such as chicken, beef, lamb, pork and sausages, are cooked.

 Local fish like salmon, perch and mackerel are commonly grilled on open fire or smoked.